Migrate from traditional to headless CMS: A step-by-step guide

 Content that can’t be imported

-There will be content that either can’t be imported or needs further actions.
-This type of content can range from forms, custom tables data, personalization and/or content that is imported from elsewhere.
+There will be content that either can’t be imported or needs further action.
+This type of content can range from forms, custom tables data, personalization, and/or content that is imported from elsewhere.

 This type of content would need to be categorized in the planning and research stage, and then managed with a plan of execution.